 Question 4.
 What is the minimum amount of radio frequency spectrum resources required for a WAS/RLAN system to meet the quality and diversity of the intended services?
 What are the requirements for new services (e.g. virtual/augmented reality devices)?

-RRT’s current designation of 500 MHz of the 6 GHz band from 5945 MHz to 6425 MHz for Wi-Fi operation provides for only one contiguous 320 MHz channel, while the 5925 MHz to 7125 MHz frequency band would allow three such channels to support Gigabit connectivity with the intended services as noted in Question 3.
+RRT’s current designation of 500 MHz of the 6 GHz band from 5945 MHz to 6425 MHz for Wi-Fi operation provides for only one contiguous 320 MHz channel, while the 5925 MHz to 7125 MHz frequency band would allow three such channels to support Gigabit connectivity with the intended services as noted in the response to Question 3.

 Question 5.
 What types of locations (e.g. airports, hospitals, universities, residential areas, etc.) currently have the greatest demand for radio frequency resources?